 As we adhere to evolving public health guidelines, we are reimagining every aspect of the LMU experience to safeguard your health and safety.
 In collaboration and alignment with public health authorities, our plans and protocols seek to keep you safe as we teach, learn, study, work, and thrive together.
 We are sharing a lot with you, so we recommend consulting our FAQs and A-Z Index, which we designed to answer your questions.
 We also welcome more questions as we are continuously updating and improving this website.

 Please note: Students, faculty, staff, contractors, and visitors, who have approved campus access, must take their temperature and submit their Lion Health Check daily before arriving to campus or leaving their on-campus residence.
 Learn more here.

 Need-to-Know A-Z Index

 COVID Safety: Guidelines for a

-Learning, living and working at LMU will undoubtedly look different in the fall.
 The following requirements will guide schools and departments in developing plans tailored to their operational needs while ensuring the wellbeing of our campus community.

 We have established protocols to keep at least six feet of space between individuals in all community spaces.